 As discussed in Note 14 to the Company's audited consolidated financial statements included in its Fiscal 2008 10-K and Note 10 to the accompanying unaudited interim consolidated financial statements, the Company is exposed to a variety of risks, including changes in foreign currency exchange rates relating to certain anticipated cash flows from its international operations and possible declines in the fair value of reported net assets of certain of its foreign operations, as well as changes in the fair value of its fixed-rate debt relating to changes in interest rates.
-Consequently, in the normal course of business the Company setablished policies and procedures, including the use of derivative financial instruments, to manage such risks.
+Consequently, in the normal course of business the Company employs established policies and procedures, including the use of derivative financial instruments, to manage such risks.
 The Company does not enter into derivative transactions for speculative or trading purposes.

 As a result of the use of derivative instruments, the Company is exposed to the risk that counterparties to derivative contracts will fail to meet their contractual obligations.
+As of December 27, 2008, approximately 40% of the Company's derivative instruments in asset positions are maintained with one financial institution.
 To mitigate the counterparty credit risk, the Company has a policy of only entering into contracts with carefully selected financial institutions based upon their credit ratings and other financial factors.
 The Company's established policies and procedures for mitigating credit risk on derivative transactions include reviewing and assessing the creditworthiness of counterparties.
-Based on its review as of September 27, 2008, management does not believe it is exposed to any undue concentration of counterparty risk with respect to its derivative contracts.
+As a result of the above considerations, the Company does not believe it is exposed to any undue concentration of counterparty risk with respect to its derivative contracts as of December 27, 2008.